icann/OCTO-TE-labs-setup/README.md

 ```
 cat grouppasswords.txt
 ```

+In the same list there is also a password for the `labuser`.
+This user/password combination gives access to all groups.

 # Lab life-cycle management

 Please setup a new lab at least a week before your engagement.